Overview

 Medication

-While there is no medication that specifically treats paranoid personality disorder (PPD), healthcare providers may prescribe medications to help with co-occurring conditions, such as anxiety or depression.
+While there is no medication that specifically treats paranoid personality disorder (PPD), healthcare providers may prescribe medications to help with co-occurring disorders, such as anxiety or depression.
 Medications that might be prescribed include antidepressants, antipsychotics, mood stabilizers, and anti-anxiety medications.

 Consult a medical doctor before starting, changing, or stopping a medication for any condition.
 The information in this article is not a replacement for medical advice or diagnosis.